mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- ADE 60 Bridge missing and route impassable, 27th July :- [7940350](https://www.fixmystreet.com/report/7940350)
+- In front of our property there are two trees situated very close to each other .
+Unfortunately the trees are being used by local children as goalpost while playing football and frequently hitting our fence and main door, 27th July :- [7940289](https://www.fixmystreet.com/report/7940289)
 - Column 13 High street permanently on, 27th July :- [7940127](https://www.fixmystreet.com/report/7940127)
 - Pothole / Surface Damage, 27th July :- [7940014](https://www.fixmystreet.com/report/7940014)
 - Extremely long grass and weeds blocking vision and looking extremely untidy., 27th July :- [7939845](https://www.fixmystreet.com/report/7939845)